 Herbertstraße is the most notorious street around the Reeperbahn where sex workers sitting in windows display their ‘charms’ to attract potential customers.
 This street is sealed off by a barrier and is usually off-limits to females.
 Make sure to take a stroll down the neon-heavy Grosse Freiheit, which recalls the area’s swinging Sixties vibe, popularized during The Beatles’ stint.
 The street’s name – Great Freedom – refers to a liberal area of free trade and religion in the seventeenth century, rather than loose morals.

 Reeperbahn is not as sleazy as it used to be and has garnered a more reputable image of late.
 The sex industry is around but the area has undergone gentrification over the years, and those dive bars and flophouses sit beside trendy eateries and design hotels.
 The area has much more to offer than eroticism and a slew of theaters and playhouses can also be found here such as the St. Pauli Theater and the Imperial Theater.
 We even saw several families strolling with their kids here.

 At the end of Reeperbahn, you can find the Beatles Platz, life-size steel silhouettes of the Fab Four made to resemble a vinyl record.
-It was here in the St. Pauli district that The Beatles polished their act, playing 12-hour-long gigs in front of drunken revelers.
+It was here in the clubs just off the Reeperbahn that the Beatles polished their act, playing 12-hour-long gigs in front of drunken revelers.
 Although the statues are rather plain looking during the day, they present a good photo op when they’re lit up at night.

 14. Dinner in the Reeperbahn

 Cap off your one day of sightseeing in Hamburg by treating yourself to a great dinner.
 Luckily, the Reeperbahn has fantastic restaurants offering a wide variety of cuisine.
 You can check out Freudenhaus St. Pauli for some traditional North German fare or Man Wah for authentic Chinese cuisine.
 Try the Labskaus ( a traditional seaman’s stew that is made of finely chopped salted beef, potatoes, red beetroots and other kinds of vegetables, such as celery and leek, as well as salted herring) if you go to the former.

 Extending Your Stay